Enabling Crop Analytics at Scale

 The State of the Science Report reviews the use and collection of ground truth observations to enable crop analytics.
 The report focuses on three key crop variables: field boundaries, crop type, and yield estimation.

-ECAAS is excited to announce the release of the newest version of the Field Mapper for ODK.
+ECAAS is excited to announce the release of the ECAAS Field Mapper for Agricultural Data Collection.
 Designed and improved through consultations, the new toolkit is equipped with improved user support features and modifications for easy data capture.
 Please, check out the new form and deploy the tool with your own data capture efforts!

 Innovation Investment Priorities for Smallholder-focused Crop Analytics